 Together with the Lions, we’ve launched a study to consider whether a Women's Lions team could be established.
-Ieaun Evans MBE, British & Irish Lion, will lead the Steering Group.
+Ieaun Evans MBE, British & Irish Lion, is leading the Steering Group.

-The primary responsibility of the newly formed group will be to initiate, oversee and contribute towards a Feasibility Study which will seek to ascertain whether a Women’s Lions team could be formed.
-Royal London is funding the study and will provide guidance and expertise to the Steering Group.
+The primary responsibility of the group is to initiate, oversee and contribute towards a Feasibility Study which will seek to ascertain whether a Women’s Lions team could be formed.
+Royal London is funding the study and providing guidance and expertise to the Steering Group.

 Small photos of each member of the steering group inside of small circles over two rows.

 Top row from left to right: